Tommes229/Auto-UI-ACC-lane-change/README.md

 1. **Without ACC:** Manual control of the car's speed and distance.
 2. **With ACC:** ACC system assists the driver by automatically maintaining speed and safe distance from vehicles ahead.

-The aim is to assess the potential benefits and usability of ACC for drivers.
+The aim was to assess the potential benefits and usability of ACC for drivers.

 ---